CansCe/examination_managing_app/docs/SPLIT_BACKEND_README.md

 # Split Backend Architecture

-The backend has been split into two independent services for flexible deployment.
+The backend has been split into two independent services for flexible deployment and scalability.

-## Services
+## Services Overview

 ### 1. Main API Service (`backend-api/`)
 - **Database**: MongoDB